A Guide for Practicing Golf at Home

 - Starting the ball on your intended line (stroke quality)

 Unfortunately, you can’t practice all of them at home.
 For most of you, your best bet is going to be working on the quality of your stroke.

 When I was a teenager, I used to putt on the carpet in the hallway with a glass cup.
 There’s nothing wrong with going as basic as that.
 A fun, rather inexpensive product, called PuttOut is also an excellent tool if you do have an existing surface and want to give yourself more of a challenge.
 You can read my full review here.

 Many of you already have putting mats at home.
 If you don’t, a premium option that I recently wrote about is the Perfect Practice Putting Mat.
 I just contacted the owners, and they have a strong supply at the moment still.
-You can purchase it directly from them on their website here – using code PRACTICAL10 will get you a 10% discount.
+You can purchase it here for a 10% discount.

 Alternatively, the SKLZ accelerator is a good choice if you want to keep your cost down.